-All abbreviations used are defined in detail in the annex (page 72).
+All abbreviations used are defined in detail in annex 1.

-Definition of the business-as-usual scenario
+4.3 Definition of the business-as-usual (BAU) scenario (2015 / 2035 / 2050)

-Figure 2 provides an overview of the development of technologies between 2020 and 2050 for the entire fleet, for a "BAU" scenario (business-as-usual, BAU).
+The figure 2 below provides an overview of the development of technologies between 2020 and 2050 for the entire fleet, for a "BAU" scenario.
 It estimates that by 2050, more than 95% of vessels would continue to operate using fossil fuels.
 This scenario also assumes a slight overall increase in the use of biofuel by the whole fleet as result of diesel blends consisting of biofuel and fossil diesel provided by the fuel suppliers.
 Starting with 0% in the year 2015, it is assumed that this share grows linearly to a maximum of 7% of overall diesel consumption in 2050.
 However, more optimistic assumptions point to higher shares.
 While limited today to 7% (FAME in non-road Diesel), the best estimates would be for bio and renewable fuels blending shares to rise to 10% by 2035 and 20% by 2050.